yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 }
 ```

-###OnItemPurchaseStarted
+### OnItemPurchaseStarted

-This event will be thrown when item purchase operation has started.
+This event is triggered when an item purchase operation has started.

 ``` cs
 StoreEvents.OnItemPurchaseStarted += onItemPurchaseStarted;